weiserlab/ambuj/position2.md

 * Wireless tesbeds, software defined radios
 * Language models, and other such buzzwords!

 We value curiosity, creativity, diligence, and a passion for engineering real-world systems.
-We enjoy working with highly ambitious students.

-## Open Positions

 ### Research Fellow (1X)